 The Zebra BI Charts visual can display a number of different chart types.
 The selection of charts depends on the data that is added to the visual, mostly on the number and type of measures you bring into the visual.

-If you only add 1 single measure to the Zebra BI visual, you can choose between column, line, area, hills&valleys, dot plot (lollipop), and waterfall charts.
+If you only add one single measure to the Zebra BI visual, you can choose between column, line, area, "hills & valleys", dot plot (lollipop), and waterfall charts.
 Simply click on the chart slider (the right-arrow button) to switch between charts:

 These are the most basic Zebra BI charts.
 To create them, simply put your measure in the Values placeholder and your data categories into the Categories placeholder like this: